View Alfred Johnson's Obituary on AugustaChronicle.com and share memories

 |

-Mr. Alfred Johnson left this life behind and entered into rest Thursday, March 21, 2019 at Windermere Health and Rehabilitation Center.
-A master builder has completed his final building, and that building is now at rest.

 Funeral services will be conducted Wednesday, March 27, 2019 at 1:30 p.m. from Gilbert-Lambuth Memorial Chapel, Paine College with Reverend Victor Thomas, eulogist-pastor of Greater Mount Canaan Missionary Baptist Church.
-Interment: Southview Cemetery.
+Interment will be in Southview Cemetery.
+The remains will lie in state at Gilbert-Lambuth Memorial Chapel from 12:30 p.m. until the hour of service.